IGNF/las-digital-models/README.md

 If you are using an Anaconda virtual environment for PDAL/CGAL, you should first activate the environment in Anaconda prompt and _then_ run the relevant script from the same prompt.
 So, for example:
-1. Create conda environment : `conda env create -n produit_derive_lidar -f environment.yml`
+1. Create conda environment : `conda env create -n produits_derives_lidar -f environment.yml`
-2. Activate conda environment : `conda activate produit_derive_lidar`
+2. Activate conda environment : `conda activate produits_derives_lidar`
 2. Launch the module : `python -m [name of the module to run] [argument_1] [argument_2] [...]`

 Another word of caution with the outputs is that they all use a fixed no-data value of -9999.
 This includes the GeoTIFF exporter.
 To view the results correctly, you should keep in mind that while the upper bounds of the data will be determined correctly by the viewer software (e.g. QGIS), the lower bound will be -9999.